Time Management

 - Draw on your personal network: Talk with your friends, family, and classmates about positive ways they can help you stay motivated.

 - Switch things up: Change up your work space (in your home, on campus) if you can to create a feeling of different "schedule times" and "different study activities" similar to "going from classroom to classroom."
-Moving from writing a paper at your desk or computer to reading your textbook in a chair by a window keeps your work space (and brain) fresh.
+Moving from writing a paper at your desk or computer to reading your textbook in a chair by a window helps keep your brain fresh.

 - Reward yourself: Turn your distractions (like Instagram or coffee breaks) into rewards.
-Tell yourself that you can "do the distraction" when you finish the small task.
+Tell yourself that you can "do the distraction" when you finish the task.
+Remember to keep tasks manageable.
+If the task is too big and daunting, the motivation of a small reward might not work.

 Are you being kind to yourself?